 Deep Dive: "Emotional and Empathy in Leadership."

-A team carrying negative feelings toward a manager or where there is a disconnection in the workplace lowers engagement at work.
-This disconnect and lack of employee engagement are likely to degrade a sense of teamwork and unity.
+A team carrying negative feelings toward a manager can spoil the synergy of a team, wasting time and often creating more frequent conflicts.
+This disconnection in the workplace lowers morale and engagement at work.
+Missing EQ skills will likely be reflected by a lack of employee engagement that also degrades a sense of teamwork and unity.

 Related reading: Top Companies for Employee Engagement and Development